Back

 FAQ

-FMOD and Wwise are excellent tools for playback, mixing, and spatialisation, and Vercidium Audio integrates with both of them.
 Vercidium Audio is a separate process that handles all material and geometry simulation - instead of manually placing reverb zones and occlusion volumes, the SDK figures out how sound should behave based on your actual geometry at runtime.

-Does it work with my existing audio setup?
+Will it work with my existing audio setup?

 Yes.
 Vercidium Audio integrates with Godot, FMOD, Wwise and OpenAL Soft, so you can keep using your existing audio setup and add raytracing on top.
 Unreal Engine support is on our roadmap.